-Quantitative Information.-Many vey experiments provide respondents with quantitative information, such as statistics based on official census data (Kuziemko et al. 2015; Grigorieff, Roth, and Ubfal 2020; Bottan and Perez-Truglia 2022; Roth, Settele, and Wohlfart 2022b) or expert forecasts about the future of the economy (Roth and Wohlfart 2020; Armantier et al. 2016; Coibion, Gorodnichenko, and Weber 2022).
+Quantitative information Many survey experiments provide respondents with quantitative information, such as statistics based on official census data (Bottan and Perez-Truglia, 2020b; Grigorieff et al., 2020; Kuziemko et al., 2015; Roth et al., 2021b) or expert forecasts about the future of the economy (Armantier et al., 2016; Coibion et al., 2019b; Roth and Wohlfart, 2020).
 While quantitative information may be hard to understand for a large fraction of the population, it often facilitates the interpretation of experimental findings in the context of a theoretical framework.
-Moreover, together with elicited priors and posteriors, numerical information allows for the calculation of learning rates (see section 8).
-Many times researchers provide statistical information about the behavior of others (Coffman, Featherstone, and Kessler 2017; Duflo and Saez 2003; Allcott 2011).
-A commonly used strategy provides a random subset of respondents with information about others' effort choices (Cantoni et al. 2019; Hager et al. 2020, 2021) or others' beliefs, preferences, and actions (Bursztyn, González, and Yanagizawa-Drott 2020; Bursztyn, Egorov, and Fiorin 2020; Coibion, Gorodnichenko et al. 2021).
+Moreover, together with elicited priors and posteriors numerical information allows for the calculation of learning rates (see section 8).
+Many times researchers provide statistical information about the behavior of others (Allcott, 2011; Coffman et al., 2017; Duflo and Saez, 2003).
+A commonly used strategy provides a random subset of respondents with information about others' effort choices (Cantoni et al., 2019; Hager et al., 2020, 2021) or others' beliefs, preferences and actions (Bursztyn et al., 2020b,d; Coibion et al., 2020e).

-Anecdotal Evidence.
-Stories.
-Narratives.-Another highly relevant and important, but different, type of information relies on qualitative anecdotes, stories, or narratives.
-10 This information is not based on statistics, but instead provides qualitative information that closely resembles case studies.
-Experiments systematically studying the role of stories, anecdotal evidence, and narratives are still very scarce, and we believe a fruitful area for future research.
+Anecdotal evidence, stories, and narratives Another highly relevant and important, but different type of information relies on qualitative anecdotes, stories or narratives.
+This information is not based on statistics, but instead provides qualitative information which closely resembles case studies.
+Experiments systematically studying the role of stories, anecdotal evidence and narratives are still very scarce, and we believe a fruitful area for future research.
 Anecdotal information can also be communicated via pictures and videos, which may be more effective in conveying information.
-A literature in development economics has studied how inspirational videos change people's beliefs and economic behavior (Bernard et al. 2014, Riley 2022).11
+A literature in development economics has studied how inspirational videos change people's beliefs and economic behavior (Bernard et al., 2014; Riley, 2017).
+10